 Ian, DJ, sound producer (Ian Lapa)

-I’ve never had a problem with that and it’s not a sore point for me, but I think that music is basically an agender concept, and there is nothing that can divide it into genders.
+I’ve never had a problem with it and it’s not a sore point for me, but I think that music is basically an agender concept, and there is nothing that can divide it into genders.
 When people make their music, they don’t think of it as female or male.
 I don’t think about that at all, I just bring my tunes out into the world.
 They can sound brutal, or they can sound soft.
 The same goes for appearance: a person just has to look and act the way they feel comfortable to feel good about themselves.
 I am fully aware of who I am, and I don’t set boundaries for myself or worry about what others might think.
 It’s not worth it, because all people really care about is themselves, and you’re still going to worry.

 In general, I think that if a person behaves in a masculine or feminine way, then they have some kind of transition in their head.
 It might be the result of either the complexes they have developed or some stereotypical roles that they see around them and that society imposes on them.